Bounce Back Loan Scheme: what you need to know

 - From £2,000 to £50,000 facilities, up to 25% of turnover, for eligible businesses, regardless of annual turnover.
-Update November: Businesses that have borrowed less than their maximum limit may top up their existing loan, from week beginning 9 November.
+UPDATE November 2020: Businesses that have borrowed less than their maximum limit may top up their existing loan, from week beginning 9 November.

 - Facilities: term loans

 - Repayment terms: six years, and early repayment permitted.
-Update September: Businesses that borrowed under BBLS may, under Pay as you Grow, have the option to:
+Since September 2020 businesses that borrowed under BBLS may, under Pay as you Grow, have the option to

 - Interest rate: 2.5% per annum.
 No interest is payable in the first 12 months.